 Collectors’ Plant Fair launched in 2005 and has grown to be the largest plant fair in Australia.
-In our 13th year we are thrilled to announce 88 specialist plant growers and garden related stallholders over one weekend in autumn, within the historic grounds of the Hawkesbury Race Club.
-It’s exciting!
-Seeing long lost plants, meeting the growers, sipping good coffee and getting out, connecting with our love of plants and plant people.
+We are thrilled to announce over 100 specialist plant growers and garden related stallholders collide over one weekend in autumn, within the historic grounds of the Hawkesbury Race Club.
+See long lost plants, meet the growers, sip good coffee and get out, connect with our love of plants and plant people.

 The fair quickly outgrew its first home in the grounds of founder Peta Trehar’s property in Bilpin.
-For the past five years the event has been held at the Hawkesbury Race Club in Clarendon, allowing more specialist nurseries to showcase their plants, and more gardeners to find them.
+For the past seven years the event has been held at the Hawkesbury Race Club in Clarendon, allowing more specialist nurseries to showcase their plants, and more gardeners to find them.

 In 2016 CPF said a fond farewell to its founders Peta and Peter Trahar, and Beth Stokes.
-After a decade of sterling effort in building the Fair, the trio has passed the responsibility for its future on to two plant lovers determined to uphold the integrity, passion and generous spirit of the Fair, and enable it to continue as Australia’s treasured garden event.
+After a decade of sterling effort in building the Fair, the trio passed the batton and the responsibility for its future on to two plant lovers determined to uphold the integrity, passion and generous spirit of the Fair, and enable it to continue as Australia’s treasured garden event.

 Linda Ross and Daniel Wheatley have taken the tiller to steer the plant fair into the future.
-They have an unflagging enthusiasm for plant growers, communication, gardeners and gardening in general.
-This will be their fourth year.
+They have an unflagging enthusiasm for plants, plant growers, gardeners and gardening in general.

 Plant lovers, specialist growers and Collectors' are invited to keep in touch with us by joining our email list, or by our facebook (@collectorsplantfair) or Instagram pages (@collectorsplantfair).

 Happy plant hunting!

 Have an unanswered questions?
 Then contact us using the form below.